-Beneath the spectacle of her work is a vulnerability; Sophie’s complex psyche impressed through the medium.
-The underpainting is censored under a shimmering veil that creates a threshold between the two surfaces.
-This invocation of covering, hiding, and wrapping is like a body dressed with clothes, or a wound beneath a bandage.
+Beneath the spectacle of her work is a vulnerability and a deep fascination with humanities; Sophie’s complex psyche impressed through the medium whilst centring art as a locus for uncovering deep truths about the human experience.
+The invocation of covering, hiding, and wrapping in her work can be read like a body dressed with clothes, or a wound beneath a bandage.
 As the stretcher bars are the bones, the structure, the scaffold, the canvas is the body and the skin.
-The vinyl and spectacle is the protection; the facade, both shield and armour.
-It's the most vulnerable part of us.
-Sophie seems to capture something euphoric about the act of making.
-This raw, vulnerable relationship we have between the artist, the studio, the material and the outside world.
-It’s intimate then suddenly distanced – layered, protected, performed.
-You feel them.
-It’s beautiful and a bit disorienting, but I think that's the point.
+The vinyl and spectacle is the protection; the facade.
+It’s playfully intimate then suddenly distanced – layered, protected, performed.

 Sophie lives and works in Sydney.
 She is significantly recognised both nationally and internationally for her work.
 She has exhibited in major international fairs including Contemporary Istanbul, Art Miami, Art Toronto, Kiaf Seoul, and Expo Chicago.
 Sophie's international solo debut, QUALIA, was held in Montreal in June 2024.
 Her recent exhibitions also include Her Alchemy (London, 2024) and DARING (Sydney, 2024).
 Sophie has also been a finalist in the Sir John Sulman Art Prize at the Art Gallery of New South Wales.
 Sophie recently graduated with a Master of Fine Arts from the National Art School (2024).